amandinedev/SportSee-Front-End/README.md

 #### Functions:

 - **useFetchUser(id)**
-  - Fetches and formats user data.
+  - Fetches and formats user data based on the given ID.
   - Uses mock data if specified by environment variables, otherwise fetches real data.
   - Returns `user`, `loading`, and `error` states.

 - **useFetchActivity(id)**
   - Fetches and formats activity data for a given user ID.
   - Similar to `useFetchUser`, with mock or actual API fetching based on configuration.
+  - Returns formatted activity, loading, and error states.

 - **useAverageSessions(id)**
-  - Fetches average session data for the user.
+  - Fetches average session data for the user ID.
   - Returns formatted sessions, loading state, and error handling.

 - **usePerformance(id)**
-  - Retrieves performance metrics for a user.
+  - Retrieves performance metrics for a given user ID.
   - Uses helper functions to format and map data for radar charts.
   - Returns `performance`, `radarData`, loading state, and error handling.